How Many Get a BBL [Statistics, Trends, Risks]

 #Total$3,048$15,215$7,2311,021

-There were also a number of other findings from this dataset:
+There were also some other findings from this dataset:

 • On average Memphis is the cheapest city to get a BBL (the average cost being $5,476 across all surgeons).